Octavius-Dante/Tetra-Proxima/README.md

 </br>

 - [X] It is a Node JS Application
-- [X] It is used to aautomate the process of authentication, authorization with XSUAA to do token exchange
+- [X] It is used to automate the process of authentication, authorization with XSUAA to do token exchange
 - [X] It sits in the middle of idp (identity provider) and XSUAA, it will redirect the request to our micorservice to XSUAA and eventually to IDP.
 - [X] IDP sends the login screen to the user, user authenticates, which is taken to XSUAA, XSUAA issues JWT token(java authnticated web token), this JWT token is presented to api end points.
 - [X] App router takes th JWT token from XSUAA and give ir ro our microservices and even exchange this token to multiple microservices inside.